 Parking enforcement personnel help to assure your safety by being certain that vehicles are not obstructing fire lanes, blocking prohibited zones or handicapped parking spaces.
 Beginning 09/01/2012, each vehicle parked in any space marked reserved or in any of the reserved parking lots on the TAMIU campus must display a reserved parking permit to insure that vehicles are legally parked.
 Vehicles which are illegally parked are cited and can be impounded.

 The buildings and facilities of Texas A&M International University are available for general use by University employees and students for educational purposes.
 The use of University buildings and facilities including, but not limited to, buildings, stairways, handrails, walls, signs, benches, fountains, planters, and vegetation, for activities for which the facilities and grounds were not intended is prohibited.
 These prohibited activities include, but are not limited to, running, jumping, swinging, climbing, vaulting, rolling, hanging on or hanging from University facilities and grounds.
 Buildings on campus are generally open during regular business hours, on weekends, when classes are in session and for special events; police officers lock or unlock University buildings as scheduled.
 Faculty and staff can enter most buildings, private offices and certain other restricted areas after hours through issuance of keys or if they have been otherwise authorized by proper authority.We strive to make our campus safe by limiting access to University buildings after hours, after 10:30p.m. and before 6:30 a.m.
 University police officers conduct frequent internal and external checks of buildings on campus and also patrol student residential areas to ensure that no unauthorized persons have access after closing hours.

 The University police department reports crime statistics to inform the University Community about crime and crime related problems.
-The Crime Awareness and Campus Safety Report 2013 is a available at the University police department, Office of Student Affairs, Student Judicial Affairs and the Office of Human Resources.
+The Annual Security and Fire Safety Report is a available at the University Police Department, and online at www.tamiu.edu/clery.pdf.